lfex/ltest/README.md

   integration test
 * ``(behaviour ltest-system)`` - annotating a test module to be run as a system test
+* A custom test runner that over-rides EUnit behaviour and aesthetics

 ## Using ``ltest`` [&#x219F;](#table-of-contents)